 One of our great strengths as a religious movement is that we are pluralistic.
 We often respect the wisdom and authenticity of various positions even when selecting one particular policy to practice.
-Particularly when hiring rabbis and cantors, it is common for differences of religious perspective and policy to emerge.
+Particularly when hiring rabbis and cantors it is common for differences of religious perspective and policy to emerge.
 This is an opportunity to study issues together in an atmosphere of mutual respect so that it can become clear whether the match is likely to succeed.

 Some of the most challenging differences of opinion in recent decades have surrounded the expansion of eligibility for admission to rabbinical and cantorial school and then to the professional rabbinate and cantorate.
 The Conservative Movement welcomes different voices on these matters and views the diversity of opinions and practices within our congregations as a strength.
-At this point, the vast majority of Conservative congregations identify as egalitarian, a substantial number of our clergy are women, and a growing number are members of the LGBTQ community.
+At this point the vast majority of Conservative congregations identify as egalitarian, and a substantial number of our clergy are women.
+Over the past few years, our American seminaries have also welcomed openly gay and lesbian students, and we are now proud to include talented rabbis and cantors of different genders and sexual orientations.
+These people include some of the most learned, reverent and kind clergy available.

-Congregations and other communal organizations are strongly encouraged to meet with an array of candidates and to be open to the possibility that the best professional for their organization may not conform to their past assumptions of the profile of a religious leader.
-They should recall the ancient teaching that Torah has (at least) 70 facets and enriches our lives through vessels of all kinds.

-So too will our communities be best served when they seek leaders for their intellectual, spiritual, and social skills, celebrating the diversity of the people who have been inspired to serve God and the Jewish people with all their heart, soul, and might.
+Congregations and other communal organizations would be well advised to meet with diverse candidates and to be open to the possibility that the best professional for their organization may not conform to their past assumptions of the profile of a religious leader.
+They should recall God's instruction to the prophet Samuel when he was searching for the next King of Israel: God does not look at appearance or stature, but at the heart.
+So too will our communities be best served when they seek leaders for their intellectual, spiritual and social skills, celebrating the diversity of the people who have been inspired to serve God and the Jewish people with all their heart, soul and might.